-The jobs and skills needed to fill them are shifting.
+The jobs available and skills needed to fill them are shifting.

-- We have kept pace with occupational demands due to the in-migration of workers into the state. - It is expected, however, that in the future there will be more jobs to fill and their composition will be different. - By 2035, 45% of the labor force will shift due to a combination of retirements and new demands. - · The higher education requirements of jobs are also expected to shift. - By 2018, nearly 70% of jobs in Colorado will require higher education and training, ranking Colorado 5th in the nation in higher education needs. - The highest growth areas will require an associate's or bachelor's degree.
+- · We have kept pace with occupational demands due to the in-migration of workers into the state. - It is expected, however, that in the future there will be more jobs to fill and their composition will be different. - · By 2035, 45 percent of the labor force will shift due to a combination of retirements and new demands. - The higher-education requirements of jobs are also expected to shift. - · By 2018, nearly 70 percent of jobs in Colorado will require higher education and training, ranking Colorado fifth in the nation in higher education needs. - The highest-growth areas will require an associate's or bachelor's degree. - · About 43 percent of those jobs will be in sales, management or professions such as law.